 My nightly adventures went to become a routine.
-If I focus with all my attention on one point, like my breath I would get deeper and deeper into the experience.
+If I focus with all of my attention on one point, like my breath I would get deeper and deeper into the experience.
 Often the breath played a big role complementing and giving more focus to whatever was happening.
 Sometimes I was breathing fast, sometimes as slow as possible.
-The breath had a life of it own and I only followed with great interest to see what would happen next.
+The breath had a life of its own and I only followed with great interest to see what would happen next.
 At the time I had no direct goal with the experience.
 It was more something happening to me than something I was trying to create.
 I just put my focus onto something and waited with curiosity on what would come next.
 There where many interesting experiences that could arise.
-For example I could spend a long time focusing on my feet and it felt like they where growing larger and larger.
+For example, I could spend a long time focusing on my feet and it felt like they were growing larger and larger.
 Sometimes I felt like I had a warm fur covering my body.

-Eventually the sensations absorbed me so totally that there was nothing to do but surrender everything, leaving everything behind.
+Eventually, the sensations absorbed me so totally that there was nothing to do but surrender everything, leaving everything behind.
 No thought, no reflection, nothing but pure impression.
 Time stood still, and everything was suddenly totally calm.
 I could feel as standing in front of a great gate.
 All my energy was focused on the door, and I was getting closer and closer.
 As I surrendered deeper into the experience I could see the doors opening slowly and a bright light was coming out showering me with its rays.
 At this time I had to stay totally focused.
 As I slowly was to enter the gate I needed to be perfectly still in my mind.
 The experience grew stronger and stronger and if I for even a second would hesitate and move my focus away from the light to reflect on the experience, the doors would slowly shut in my face again.
 The experience was so intense that this often would be the case.
 For just a second a thought arose in my mind, “This is wonderful!”, and just like that I did not pass the gates.
-But ones in a while I did, and the light would totally surround me and made it practically impossible for me to think or reflect on anything anymore.
-The experience changed, just like waking up from sleep I woke up from the adventure I has just gone trough and locked around me in the room where I was lying in bed.
+But once in a while, I did, and the light would totally surround me and made it practically impossible for me to think or reflect on anything anymore.
+The experience changed, just like waking up from sleep I woke up from the adventure I have just gone through and looked around me in the room where I was lying in bed.
 It was just like normal again, but not really.
 Everything was so crisp clear.
 Everything so fresh and alive.
 The mind was totally at rest, open.
 The experience of the room was so full and so complete, and I was truly happy and calm.
 This was my true self.
 This was the source and I felt like coming back home.

 The pure and full experience of the present moment is what you are.
 I am that.